-The Board conducts accreditation in line with RACS's Training Post Accreditation and Administration Regulation.
-The Board will assess each unit against the criteria outlined in RACS's 'Accreditation of Hospitals and Posts for Surgical Education and Training' process and criteria.
+- i.
+The NZBPRS conducts accreditation in line with RACS's Training Post Accreditation and Administration Regulation.
+The NZBPRS will assess each unit against the criteria outlined in RACS's 'Accreditation of Hospitals and Posts for Surgical Education and Training' process and criteria.
 Any post submitted by a hospital that meets the minimum criteria will be accredited for training.
-The usual period of accreditation is 5 years.

-The Board monitors the performance of posts throughout the period of accreditation by a review of Trainee assessments, complaints and Supervisor feedback.
-The Board may at any time, re-inspect an accredited post if there is a matter of concern.
-Refusal to assist the Board may result in the post having its accreditation suspended or withdrawn.
+The usual period of accreditation is 5 years. - ii.
+The NZBPRS monitors the performance of posts throughout the period of accreditation by a review of Trainee assessments, complaints and Supervisor feedback.
+The NZBPRS may at any time, re-inspect an accredited post if there is a matter of concern.
+Refusal to assist the NZBPRS may result in the post having its accreditation suspended or withdrawn.

-10. SUPERVISORS AND TRAINERS
+12. SUPERVISORS AND TRAINERS

-Each accredited training position has a RACS approved Surgical Supervisor or Supervisor of Training (Supervisor) nominated by the hospital and approved by the Board.
-The Supervisor is the main point of contact between the Unit and the Board, and is expected to relay relevant information from the Board to the unit.
-Should the Supervisor have any concerns regarding a Trainee they should signal this in writing to the Board or advise the Board at Board meetings.

-If the Supervisor is absent for duration of time, a fellow Consultant will be appointed as Acting Supervisor and approved by the Board.

-Supervisors must comply with RACS Surgical Supervisors Policy.
+- i.
+Each accredited training position has a RACS approved Surgical Supervisor or Supervisor of Training (Supervisor) nominated by the hospital and approved by the NZBPRS.
+The Supervisor is the main point of contact between the Unit and the NZBPRS, and is expected to relay relevant information from the NZBPRS to the unit.
+Should the Supervisor have any concerns regarding a Trainee they should signal this in writing to the NZBPRS or advise the NZBPRS at a meeting of the NZBPRS. - ii.
+If the Supervisor is absent for duration of time, a fellow Consultant will be appointed as Acting Supervisor and approved by the NZBPRS. - iii.
+Supervisors must comply with the RACS Surgical Supervisors Policy.

-10.1.
-Supervisor Responsibilities
+12.1 Supervisor Responsibilities